 Catherine also served as the Special Advisor to the UBC President from 2009 to 2011, where she was co-director of the international strategic planning group, led a province-wide working group on university finance, and worked with the inaugural Ombudsperson to support students at the school.
 Over her career, Dr. Dauvergne has worked in the areas of refugee, immigration, and citizenship law and held a Canada Research Chair in Migration Law for 10 years.
 Dr. Dauvergne was named a Pierre Elliot Trudeau Foundation Fellow in 2012 in recognition of her contributions to public discourse and appointed to the Queen’s Counsel in 2019.
 At SFU, Dr. Dauvergne is part of the School for International Studies.

 Vice-President Research and International

-Joy Johnson leads Simon Fraser University’s strategic research initiatives and facilitates international opportunities that foster research collaborations and student exchange.
-Her work focuses on facilitating research excellence and helping the university respond to new opportunities.
-She works with members of SFU’s eight faculties to ensure they have the support and resources required to conduct excellent cutting-edge research in all its forms.
-Building on her long-standing leadership and research experience, she works with faculty, students and staff to secure research partnerships within the community and industry.
+As SFU's Vice-President, Research and International, Dugan leads SFU’s strategic research initiatives and facilitates international opportunities that foster research collaborations and student exchange.
+His work focuses on facilitating research excellence and helping the university respond to new opportunities.
+He works with members of SFU’s eight faculties to ensure they have the support and resources required to conduct excellent cutting-edge research in all its forms.
+Building on his long-standing leadership and research experience, he works with faculty, students and staff to secure research partnerships within the community and industry.

-A key element of her role focuses on knowledge mobilization by facilitating opportunities to transfer the results of SFU research to society.
-This collaborative role allows for an interplay between research and innovation to enhance social, economic, and environmental well-being.
+A key element of O'Neil’s role focuses on knowledge mobilization by facilitating opportunities to transfer the results of SFU research to society.
+This collaborative role allows for an interplay between research and innovation to enhance social, economic and environmental wellbeing.